MAVERIC-Labs/MAVERIC_informatics/docs/source/Modules-and-Tools.rst

 **Keep in mind that none of these apps/tools should be run on the login nodes.
 Please create a job script and submit it or incur OSC's wrath!**

+Also to note: There are several cases where these tools have been used in the `CyVerse cyberinfrastructure <https://www.cyverse.org/>`_.
+For these, there is a `protocols.io <https://www.protocols.io/>`_ link.
+We're continually developing these protocols and trying to keep them up to date (though if it's not broke and a current version, it'll likely not be updated), so always make sure it's the latest version.

 Quality Control
 ---------------